 1 Tspn.
 Chocolate Syrup

 Combine all ingredients in a shaker over ice.
 Shake well.
-Drizzle chocolate syrup on instead of martini glass and strain drink into the glass.
+Drizzle chocolate syrup and strain drink into the glass.
 Garnish with a mint candy.

 1 ½ oz.
 Vodka